Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/types/camera/introduction.rst

 Viewport F-stop
-   Controls the real-time focal blur effect used during sequencer or OpenGL rendering and, when enabled, camera views in the 3D viewport.
+   Controls the real-time focal blur effect used during sequencer or OpenGL rendering and, when enabled, camera views in the 3D Viewport.
    The amount of blur depends on this setting, along with Focal Length and Sensor Size.
    Smaller Viewport F-stop values result in more blur.